“The fame and the money and all that stuff that comes along with it is all great, but that’s not the sole purpose of why I make music.” (Macklemore)

 The vast majority of artists don’t start on their musical journey with the primary goal of making money and most don’t have money in the bank to rival artists like Macklemore.
 It’s widely accepted by many in fact, that if making money is the ultimate goal, then there are easier ways to do it, than music.
 Finding joy in the creative process, writing, producing and performing is where you should start and like the best artists that have ever lived, when making great music is your primary goal, financial success is something that ultimately follows.

-Whether you decide to take your acoustic guitar out onto the street and do a bit of busking, or you get a few of your mates together and form a cover band to play at local bars, venues and weddings, playing live is great practice for any musician.
+Whether you decide to take your acoustic guitar out onto the street and do a bit of busking, get a few of your mates together and form a cover band to play at local bars, venues and weddings, or start a regular live stream performance series, playing live is great practice for any musician.
 You might earn a little, you might earn more than you’d expected, but it’s the performance time that will really benefit you as an artist.
-It’s also great experience in working with bookers, events teams, production crews and front of house staff, as well as engaging and talking to audiences – all which will all be beneficial when you hit the big time.
+It’s also great experience in working with booking agents, events teams, production crews and front of house staff, as well as engaging and talking to audiences (including those behind the screen) – all of which will be beneficial when you hit the big time.

 Lil Dicky has since gone on to collaborate with Snoop Dogg on his 2015 hit, Professional Rapper, but you can see how he got creative on Kickstarter here, offering a multitude of interesting prizes in return for cash pledges.